 Dell Venue 11 Pro full review

 There are plenty of convertible Windows devices now available that try to double up as both a laptop and a tablet.
 But Dell says that its new Venue 11 Pro is actually a ‘three in one' device as it provides a desktop docking option to add to its tablet and laptop modes.
-What's the best tablet you can buy in 2014?
+What's the best tablet you can buy?

 There are several different configurations available, with the basic tablet starting at £439 with an Intel Atom processor running at 1.46 GHz, 2 GB of memory, 64 GB of slow eMMC flash storage and the 32-bit version of Windows 8.1.